1.1. The Presidentof the Executive Board may appoint any committee that he deems necessary.

 11.1.
 No official or referee is to be used if that individual is associated (parent, staff, church member) with the schools involved in the contest.

 11.2.
 Home teams are responsible for furnishing two qualified, patched officials.
 All officials must be members of the LHSAA/AOA (Arkansas Officials Association)/MIAS (Mississippi Association of Independent Schools) and must be assigned by the official LHSAA/AOA/MIAS assignment secretary for the local LHSAA/AOA/MIAS area of the home team.
 All officials must be current LHSAA/AOA/MIAS members patched in the sport they are calling.

 11.3.
 If a home team is located in an area where there is a recognized shortage of current LHSAA/AOA/MIAS member patched officials in a given sport, the home team may request an exemption from using LHSAA/AOA/MIAS officials in a particular sport.
 Upon investigation the ACEL board may recognize such shortage and allow the home team requesting the exemption to use another recognized official’s association in their area approved by the ACEL board.
 The request for exemption must be made in writing before the start of the season and any exemption given by the ACEL board will be valid for only one season at a time.
 If such exemption is given, officials from that association must be current members of that association, recognized by that association as competent to call the sport they are assigned to and must be assigned by that association’s assignment secretary.

 11.4.
-In basketball it is the home team scorer’s responsibility to have each official sign and print their name on the official book for the game prior to the start of the game.
-A copy of the official book of the game must be available to the ACEL Sports Commissioner by noon of the following day upon request.
+It is the home team scorer’s responsibility to have each official sign and print their name on the official book for the game prior to the start of the game.
+A copy of the official book of the game must be available to the ACEL Executive Director by noon of the following day upon request.

 11.5.
 Failure of officials to show up for a game: